There is a new offence in section 408 of the new CO relating to omissions in an auditor’s report.

 Section 393(1) of the new CO provides that only a practice unit is eligible for appointment as auditor of a company.
 A practice unit means:

-Since enactment of the new CO, the Administration has discussed with the Hong Kong Institute of Certified Public Accountants ("HKICPA") and sought legal advice on the issue.
-After thorough consideration of relevant information, including the actual operation of the accounting profession, the Administration and HKICPA have reached a common view and are satisfied that the scope of section 408 would cover all certified public accountants who are holders of practising certificates and meet the original policy intent of this provision.
-The Administration will maintain liaison with HKICPA in monitoring the implementation of the provision and keep in view the need for review in due course.
+Since enactment of the new CO, the Administration and the Hong Kong Institute of Certified Public Accountants have reached a common view and are satisfied that the scope of section 408 would cover all certified public accountants who are holders of practising certificates and meet the original policy intent of this provision.
+The Administration will monitor the implementation of the provision and keep in view the need for review.

 An auditor who commits an offence under section 408 is liable to a fine not exceeding $150,000.